Pokémon Trading Card Game Pocket: Development and release

 The concept for an app dedicated exclusively to digital Pokémon cards began to take shape around the time of Pokémon Gos initial release.
 Executive corporate officer Keita Hirobe stated that making the game more approachable and maintaining a low barrier to entry were two of The Pokémon Company's primary objectives during development.
 An emphasis was placed on "the fun of opening packs and collecting cards".
 During development, developer DeNA renamed its subsidiary, DeNA Digital Productions, to Pokémon Card D Studio, with the name change taking effect in April 2024.
 This was done to refocus development on the production of the game.

 Pokémon Trading Card Game Pocket was revealed on February 27, 2024 during a Pokémon Presents.
 The game's announcements caused a significant increase in developer DeNA's share price.
 At the closing ceremonies of the Pokémon World Championships in Hawaii, a new trailer for the game was released, revealing its official release date of October 30, 2024.
 In August, the Pokémon Company announced over 6 million people had pre-registered for the game.
+Ahead of its worldwide release, the game was soft‑launched in New Zealand in September 2025.
+Reportedly, many players had spoofed their location to play the game early.
 Shortly before release, a commemorative event was held in Japan showcasing the game, explaining the game's mechanics and featuring a demonstration of its gameplay, and advertisements were filmed and released featuring actress Sairi Ito.

 Upon the game's release, it quickly garnered 2 million downloads in its first day.
 By November, it had been downloaded 30 million times, and within six weeks of release, it had been downloaded over 60 million times.
 By February 2025, the game had been downloaded more than 100 million times.
-In December 2024, developer DeNA stating that the game was among its highest in terms of player retention.
+In December 2024, developer DeNA stated that the game was among its highest in terms of player retention.
 The game partnered with American fast food chain McDonald's for a promotion in January 2025, with Happy Meals including physical Pokémon cards as well as digital in-game rewards.